mvolkmann/blog/src/swift.md

 ### Sets

-Sets can be created by passing elements to the `Set` function.
+Sets are created by assigning an `Array` literal or by passing elements to the `Set` initializer.

 ```swift
 // The type of the following is inferred to be Set<String>.